y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 04, 2022</time> Continued with Scientific Computing with Python.

 - <time>Aug 03, 2022</time> Continued with Scientific Computing with Python.

 - <time>Aug 02, 2022</time> Continued with Scientific Computing with Python.